 There are instructions for other platforms linked from the get the code page.

 Are you a Google employee?
-See go/building-chrome instead.
+See go/building-android-chrome instead.

 Most development is done on Ubuntu.
 Other distros may or may not work; see the Linux instructions for some suggestions.

 Building the Android client on Windows or Mac is not supported and doesn't work.

 depot_tools to the end of your PATH (you will probably want to put this in your